Home Bookmakers Tips Bonuses

 • Betting volume

-• The frequency of major tournaments
+• Frequency of major tournaments

 • Viewer numbers

-• The coverage provided by bookmakers
+• Coverage provided by bookmakers

 Diagram